Meeting Information

 We welcome abstract submissions for short (20 mins.) or long (45 mins.) talks.
 NEST is traditionally a local/regional workshop.
 We accept submissions from outside the New England area this year, however, only in-person presentations will be accepted.

-• Music and dance
+• Music therapy

-• Music and movement in early childhood development
+• Music and aging

 Please send questions to: musicdynamicslab@gmail.com